elliewix/IS-452-Spring2019/installation_directions.md

 ![](installation_pics/1-anacondaver.png)

 Download the Graphical Installer for Python 3.6 for your operating system.
+The exact text on this screen may vary depending on your operating system, but you want the big green button for Python version 3.6.
 This is a pretty large download, so you’ll need to give it some time.
 Installing all the normal options is just fine.

 Anaconda will install Python and a lot of other background utilities that we’ll be using.
 Anaconda isn’t an application that you’ll be opening and directly interacting with, but you will still be using what it installed.

 * Mac users:  all the defaults should be fine, continue on to the testing.
-* Windows users: you need to check the option to add python to the path, seen in the screen shot below
+* Windows users: you need to check the option to add Python to the path, seen in the screen shot below.
+Don't worry about the red warning text -- this checkbox is correct.

 ![](installation_pics/2-checkthatbox.png)

 ### Give it a test

 After Anaconda has finished, restart your computer.
 Now we’ll test that everything worked.
-You’ll be using anaconda the entire class, but it’ll be somewhat invisible to you.
+You’ll be using Anaconda the entire class, but it’ll be somewhat invisible to you.

 ### Step 1: Open your command line